buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_2/Lesson_3_Compile_Contract_Locally.md

 This is pretty fancy :).

 What's happening here is Hardhat will create a local Ethereum network for us, but just for this contract.
 Then, after the script completes it'll destroy that local network.
 So, every time you run the contract, it'll be a fresh blockchain.
-Whats the point?
+What's the point?
 It's kinda like refreshing your local server every time so you always start from a clean slate which makes it easy to debug errors.

 ```javascript
 await waveContract.deployed();